 WNDB provides emergency grants to diverse authors, illustrators, publishing professionals, and K-12 educators who are experiencing dire financial need.
 We aim to bolster these marginalized groups by giving grants between $500 and $1,000 each.
-From 2020-2022, the Emergency Grants provided funding to 91 authors, illustrators, publishing professionals, and educators experiencing financial need.
+Since 2020, the Emergency Grants provided funding to 91 authors, illustrators, publishing professionals, and educators experiencing financial need.

 To be eligible for assistance:

 - Writers and/or illustrators must be traditionally published authors with at least one published or one forthcoming book (including the publication of a short story and/or essay in a traditionally published anthology) and must demonstrate a financial need due to any loss of income.
 The book must be published in the English language, whether published by a US-based publisher or a publisher abroad.

 - Educators must currently be employed or have been employed within the last 12 months at a United States-based K-12 school in a student-facing position.
 Educators must demonstrate a financial need due to any loss of income.
 Loss of income can include loss of employment due to discrimination, anti-CRT, or book ban protests.